-Subject: Written Directive System Effective Date: January 25, 2024 Revised Date: Title: Pages: Distribution: Civil Disputes 3 All Members Cross Reference: Chief of Police A Chief of Police Approval CALEA Reference Chapter N/A Todd Pinion Todd Pinion
+Subject: Written Directive System Effective Date: January 25, 2024 Revised Date: Title: Civil Disputes Pages: 3 Distribution: All Members Cross Reference: CALEA Reference Chapter N/A Chief of Police Approval Todd Pinion

 The Decatur Police Department recognizes that a law enforcement presence at civil dispute calls can play an important role in the peace and safety of the community.
 Subject to available resources, officers may respond to the scene of civil disputes with the primary goal of safeguarding persons and property, preventing criminal activity and maintaining the peace.
 When handling civil disputes, members will remain impartial and refrain from providing legal advice or recommending specific legal counsel.